vega/altair/doc/faq.rst

     }

-The resulting spec stores the data in JSON format, and this specification is embedded in the notebook or web page displaying the plot.
+The resulting specification includes a representation of the data converted to JSON format, and this specification is embedded in the notebook or web page where it can be used by Vega-Lite to render the plot.
 As the size of the data grows, this explicit data storage can lead to some very large specifications, and by extension, some very large notebooks or web pages.

 The best way around this is to specify the data not by value, but by URL.
-For example, you can save your data as follows:
+Vega-Lite can then load the data from the URL at the time that it renders the plot.
+For example, you can save your data in the appropriate format as follows:

 .. testsetup::